'Oh, Whistle, and I'll Come to You, My Lad': Plot

 Unable to sleep that night, Parkins experiences visions of a man desperately running and clambering over high groynes, while anxiously looking back.
 After the man collapses to the ground in exhaustion, Parkins sees the cause of his flight, "a figure in pale, fluttering draperies, ill-defined", moving in a strange manner and with incredible speed.
 Realising he is unable to dispel the visions, Parkins decides to read through the night, although when he attempts to light a match, he hears the sound of scurrying on his floor in the direction away from his bed, which he believes may be the sound of rats fleeing.
 Parkins then reads himself to a sound sleep, with the candle beside his bed still burning when he is woken the following morning.

 As he prepares to leave the inn, Parkins is informed by a maid that both beds in his room appeared to have been slept in.
 The maid had already made both beds, explaining the sheets on the bed he had not slept in were "crumpled and thrown about all ways".
 Parkins supposes he must have disturbed the sheets while unpacking.
-He then leaves the inn to play golf with an acquaintance, Colonel Wilson, whom he tells about the whistle.
+He then leaves the inn to play golf, again with Colonel Wilson whom he tells about the whistle.
 The Colonel, who has "pronouncedly protestant views", says that he would "be careful about using a thing that had belonged to a set of Papists".

 Returning to the inn, Parkins and Wilson encounter a terrified boy running from it, who explains he has just seen a strange, white figure waving at him from the window of one of the rooms.
 Parkins realises from the boy's description that the room must be his own.
-Investigating, they find the room still locked, but find that the sheets on the unused bed are twisted and contorted.
+Investigating, they find the room still locked, but find that the sheets on the unused bed are again twisted and contorted.